newaetech/chipjabber-basicbbi/basicbbiv1/README.md

 When using the probe in AC-coupled mode (the default), you can also take advantage of the AC-coupling to allow usage from the ChipWhisperer "glitch output" (which is effectively an *open-collector* drive).
 To do this:

-* Connect the pull-up to a 3.3V supply.
+* Connect the `pull-up input` to a 3.3V supply.
-* Use the ChipWhisperer to pull down the pulse input to generate pulses.
-This works due to the AC-coupling of the input signal.
+* Connect the ChipWhisperer glitch output SMA to the `pulse input`.
+This works due to the AC-coupling of the input signal, as the ChipWhisperer glitch output SMA will drive the pulse input low.
+Use the `glitch_lp` MOSFET output option on the ChipWhisperer-Lite/Pro/Husky.

+**NOTE:** If you use the logic-level ChipWhisperer outputs (such as the HS2 line), you don't need to do this pull-up hack.
+The ChipWhisperer logic-level outputs can directly be connected to the `pulse input`.

 ## Parts